Morecambe Bay cockle-picker tragedy: Sisters jailed again

 The court heard three weeks after the sisters were released from prison in 2011, they were arrested in Bath after trying to pass off £20 notes that had been withdrawn from circulation.

 They were staying at a hotel in Chippenham in Wiltshire and staff found £22,000 hid in a locker during routine checks.
-The money had been stashed by Yan Li's boyfriend Philip Freeman, 64.'No remorse'
+The money had been stashed by Yan Li's boyfriend Philip Freeman, 64.

 The court heard Freeman removed the money before police were able to catch up with him, and drove it to a house in Solihull where Bo Li's boyfriend, John Bowkett, 65, lived.